WESTLAND MILK SALE

 Please DONATE HERE

-to help fund our
+to help fund our challenge to

 Read RNZ media article below

 PREVIOUS MEDIA RELEASES

 Chris Leitch - Leader

 Social Credit has filed papers in the High Court in Wellington to seek judicial review of the Overseas Investment Office decision to grant approval for the takeover of Westland Milk Products by Chinese conglomerate Inner Mongolian Yili.